Nilando/velvetkernel.com/site/about.markdown

 permalink: /about/
 ---

-My name is Niland Schumacher, I work as a fullstack software developer in Oakland, CA.
+My name is Niland Schumacher, I work as a fullstack software developer living in California.

 This is a blog to share interesting things I've been learning and fun things that I've been doing.